DavidTorpey/davidtorpey.github.io/_posts/2019-03-30-svm-geometric-interpretation.markdown

 $$ \text{width} = \frac{2}{||\mathbf{w}||} $$

+which is interesting!
+The width of our margin for such a problem depends only on $$ \mathbf{w} $$.
 Since we want to maximize the margin, we want:

 $$ \text{max} \frac{2}{||\mathbf{w}||} $$